-John E. Ponder is a partner in the Real Estate, Land Use and Environmental Practice Group in the firm's San Diego office.
+John E. Ponder is Of Counsel in the Real Estate, Energy, Land Use & Environmental Practice Group in the firm's San Diego office.

 Areas of Practice